Logarithmic Function Reference

 Example: f(x) = log½(x)

 Example: f(x) = log2(x)

 For a between 0 and 1

 Plot the graph here (use the "a" slider)

-- It is always on the positive side of, and never crosses, the y-axis
+- always has positive x, and never crosses the y-axis

-- It always intersects the x-axis at x=1 ... in other words it passes through (1,0)
+- always intersects the x-axis at x=1 ... in other words it passes through (1,0)

 Its Domain is the Positive Real Numbers: (0, +∞)